Fertility Frequently Asked Questions

 There is no guarantee that these inseminations will result in fertilization or a pregnancy.
 The likelihood of conception can be decreased by coexisting female fertility problems.
 In general, the results of intracytoplasmic sperm injection decline with increasing age of the female partner.
 This probably reflects the progressive decline in oocyte quality with age of the patient and the egg's inability to survive the invasiveness of sperm injection.

-A separate consent form and additional charge is required for ICSI.
+A separate consent form and an additional charge is required for ICSI.

 Embryo cryopreservation is another important part of successful ART programs.
 Cryopreservation affords patients several advantages.
 Couples can cryopreserve embryos in excess of the ones that are usually transferred during an ART cycle.
 These embryos provide a second or even third opportunity for pregnancy without undergoing another ovarian stimulation and retrieval.